zachwick/homebrew-license/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Licensing Information Modification
-about: This template should be used for adding or editing a formula's licensing information
-title: "[LICENSE] <FORMULA>"
-labels: license
-assignees: ''

----
+# Is this a licensing information PR?

-Please make sure that your PR is only adding or editing a single formula's licensing information.
+If this is a PR that is adding licensing information for formula, then please make sure that your PR is only adding or editing a single formula's licensing information.
+If possible, a link to where you found the formula's licensing information would be good to include for tracking purposes.

-# Formula Name

-# License

-You must use the use only (SPDX identifiers)[https://spdx.org/licenses/]
+Please note that you must use the use only (SPDX identifiers)[https://spdx.org/licenses/]

+## Formula Name

+## License

-# License URL (optional)
+## License URL (optional)

-If possible, a link to where you found the formula's licensing information
+# Is this a feature or bugfix PR?

+## Summary

+## Rationale

+## How did you test this?